News in brief:

 airberlin also showcased an updated version of their Business Class product.
 Remember that airberlin offers excellent value for Avios redemptions if you don’t like paying taxes or charges as this article explains.

-Unlike Qatar, who changed their whole concept with their new seat, airberlin focused on a bit of polishing and adding storage space – which is why at first I didn’t even notice any changes.
+Unlike Qatar Airways, who changed their whole concept with their new seat, airberlin focused on a bit of polishing and adding storage space – which is why at first I didn’t even notice any changes.
 Looking a bit closer though, you can see an added shelf on the right side of the seat.

 The distance between the seat and TV screen seems a bit shorter, probably so passengers won’t need glasses to watch the rather small screen. airberlin has also changed the fabric and colour of the seat and the carpet looks like it has been updated as well.